stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - Null hypothesis: The mean population infected is 20% or less.
 - Alternate hypothesis: The mean population infected is greater than 20%.

-We’ll use one-tailed test in our case since we only care about if the mean population infected is greater than 20%.
+We’ll use one-tailed test in our case since we only care if the mean population infected is greater than 20%.
 We’ll disregard the possibility in the other direction since the consequences of having a mean infection lower or equal to 20% is even more preferable.

 Since we are testing something that is occurring in nature, it is common to assume a Normal (Gaussian) distribution.
 <p align="center">